VasconcelosJoao/2022.2-MEI/docs/RelatorioFinal/index.md

 ## <a>Objetivo</a>

-aplicar na prática o que foi aprendido em sala de aula, analisar o mei
+Aplicar na prática o que foi aprendido em sala de aula

 ## <a>MEI</a>
 ### <a>Sobre o MEI</a>